Suicide Prevention

 Everyone experiences disappointment in their life.
 However, if a teen is more upset than most people would be or for a long period of time, they may be at risk for suicide.

 If your gut is telling you to be worried, listen to it.
 It’s better to ask questions than ignore the signs.
-Help is always available.
-Call the Suicide and Crisis Lifeline 24/7 at 988.
+The 988 Suicide and Crisis Lifeline is here for your family 24/7, offering free and confidential support to anyone going through a tough time, whether it’s a mental health struggle, a substance use crisis, or thoughts of suicide.

 Spread Hope in Your Community